heesoo-jang/starter-hugo-academic/content/post/getting-started/index.md

 <br>

-## Mentally preparing yourself as a candidate for a faculty job
+## Mentally preparing yourself for a faculty job
 The best piece of advice I've ever received from mentors I truly admire is to always remember that I'm competing for a faculty position, not a student one.
 It might sound obvious, but adopting this mindset was a real game-changer for me.
 For me, being a faculty member boils down to two key aspects: first, the effective balance of research, teaching, and service; and second, ensuring my research doesn't just tick boxes but actually pioneers new directions in my field.
 Therefore, my cover letter and job talk primarily emphasized these two areas.

 For PhD candidates or ABDs (all-but-dissertations) entering the job market, shedding the graduate student identity is challenging.
 It took me a year to fully understand what moving beyond this identity means.
 As students, we can get too caught up in research being everything, obsessing over how many publications we have, and trying to showcase our research skills.
 However, I would like to say this mindset is not helpful, at least on the academic job market.